What is a Home Improvement Loan?

 The benefits to be enjoyed as a result of a home renovation loan are many and range from simple increases in a property’s value to improving the lives of the occupants and more:

 Increased Property Value – By increasing the property’s value, should you look to sell, you will have created additional equity in the property which will therefore increase its value, fetching more on the property market.

 Additionally, adding popular features such as loft conversions, conservatories and new central heating to a property through building work which future owners may realistically seek to undertake themselves, means that prospective buyers may look at the property as 'money saved.'

-Increased Living Space – When, subject to Planning Permission, a property is improved through the likes of loft conversions and extensions, basements, conservatories and other conversions and extensions, the square footage of the property will mean there is more to sell, again increasing its value.
+Increased Living Space – When, subject to Planning Permission, a property is improved through the likes of loft conversions and extensions, basements, conservatories and other conversions and extensions, the square footage of the property will mean there is more to sell, again increasing its value and home improvement finance can provide this.
 Furthermore, for those living there as well as any prospective buyers, there is more living space to be enjoyed and fully utilised, a hugely desirable criteria for buying a property.